Connect with others who understand.

 Lee Silverman Voice Treatment Articulation Program

-The Lee Silverman Voice Treatment Articulation program (LSVT ARTIC) is another type of speech therapy for people with Parkinson’s.
-LSVT ARTIC aims to help people with Parkinson’s speak with improved articulation.
+Another type of therapy, the Lee Silverman Voice Treatment Articulation program (LSVT ARTIC), aims to help people with Parkinson’s speak with improved articulation.
 However, studies have found that LSVT LOUD is more effective.

 Breathing Exercises